 Responsibility for Career Development

 - For many reasons, organizations are no longer responsible for developing the careers of their employees—if they ever were.
-While the bulk of the responsibility falls on the employee, employers are responsible for providing an environment in which employees are encouraged and supported in their growth needs.
-Multi-rater feedback can provide excellent information to an individual about what she needs to do to enhance her career.
+While the bulk of the responsibility falls on the employee, employers are responsible for providing an environment in which employees are encouraged and supported in their growth and development needs.
+Multi-rater feedback can provide excellent information to an individual about what he or she needs to do to enhance their career.

 Reduced Discrimination Risk